Li Dazhao: Arrest and execution

 On 6 April 1927, the Manchurian warlord Zhang Zuolin, who controlled Beijing, ordered a raid on the Soviet embassy with the tacit approval of the foreign diplomatic corps.
-Li Dazhao, his wife, his daughter, and about sixty other communists and left-wing KMT members were arrested.
+Li Dazhao, his wife, his daughters, and about sixty other communists and left-wing KMT members were arrested.
 After a brief trial by a military court, Li and nineteen others were executed by strangulation on 28 April.
 His execution occurred just weeks after the Shanghai massacre, which marked the violent end of the First United Front and the near-destruction of the CCP.

 Legacy

 Li Dazhao is honored by the CCP as a heroic revolutionary martyr and the "true founder" of the party.
 While Chen Duxiu was condemned as a "right-wing opportunist" and a renegade, Li has been consistently glorified in party historiography.
 His voluntaristic and nationalistic interpretation of Marxism, his populist faith in the revolutionary energy of the Chinese people, and his pioneering focus on the peasantry as the main force of the revolution all became hallmarks of the ideology of Mao Zedong.

 Li's intellectual influence on his young library assistant, Mao Zedong, was profound.
 Li not only introduced Mao to Marxism but also communicated his own chiliastic faith in the October Revolution and his heretical populist ideas.
 His 1919 call for intellectuals to go to the countryside is seen as having started Mao "on the road to that rediscovery" of the peasantry.
 Mao's early writings from 1919 faithfully echoed Li's nationalist, populist, and Bolshevik ideas.
 In their later development of Marxist theory, both Li and Mao prioritized conscious human will over deterministic laws, saw China's backwardness as an advantage for revolution, and blended revolutionary voluntarism with a powerful messianic nationalism that saw China as destined to play a special role in world revolution.
 Mao himself acknowledged Li's influence, remarking in 1949: "it was in Beijing that I met a great man whose name was Comrade Li Dazhao.
 Only with his help did I become a communist.
 He is truly my teacher."
 In July 2021, Li's grandson, Li Hongta, was awarded the July 1 Medal, the CCP's highest honor, for carrying on the family's "revolutionary tradition".